White dwarf: Radiation and cooling

-Most observed white dwarfs have relatively high surface temperatures, between 8000 K and 40000 K. A white dwarf, though, spends more of its lifetime at cooler temperatures than at hotter temperatures, so we should expect that there are more cool white dwarfs than hot white dwarfs.
-Once we adjust for the selection effect that hotter, more luminous white dwarfs are easier to observe, we do find that decreasing the temperature range examined results in finding more white dwarfs.
-This trend stops when we reach extremely cool white dwarfs; few white dwarfs are observed with surface temperatures below 4000 K, and one of the coolest so far observed, WD J2147–4035, has a surface temperature of approximately 3050 K. The reason for this is that the Universe's age is finite; there has not been enough time for white dwarfs to cool below this temperature.
+Most observed white dwarfs have relatively high surface temperatures, between 8000 K and 40000 K.

+However this is a selection effect: hotter, more luminous white dwarfs are easier to observe.
+A white dwarf spends more of its lifetime at cooler temperatures: more cool white dwarfs than hot white dwarfs exist.
+This trend stops at extremely cool white dwarfs; few white dwarfs are observed with surface temperatures below 4000 K, and one of the coolest so far observed, WD J2147–4035, has a surface temperature of approximately 3050 K. The reason for this is that the Universe's age is finite; there has not been enough time for white dwarfs to cool below this temperature.
 The white dwarf luminosity function can therefore be used to find the time when stars started to form in a region; an estimate for the age of our galactic disk found in this way is 8 billion years.
 A white dwarf will eventually, in many trillions of years, cool and become a non-radiating black dwarf in approximate thermal equilibrium with its surroundings and with the cosmic background radiation.
 No black dwarfs are thought to exist yet.